Is a Large Bowel Resection?

 - bleeding in the intestines

-- ulcerative colitis, a type of bowel inflammation
+colitis, which is a type of bowel inflammation

-- intussusception, in which part of the intestine slides into another part
+which occurs when one part of your intestine slides into another part of your

-How Do I Prepare for Large Bowel Resection?
+Do I Prepare for a Large Bowel Resection?

 Before surgery, your doctor may need you to:

-- stop taking blood-thinning drugs, such as aspirin, ibuprofen, and naproxen
+- stop taking blood-thinning drugs, such as aspirin, ibuprofen, naproxen, or warfarin

 - stop smoking

 A few days before you have a large bowel resection, you may need to: